Nivea12/Nivea12.github.io/README.md

 ## About Me

-I am Xiluva Nivea Makhuvele, a final-year student purisuing a Diploma in Communication Networks at the Cape Peninsula University of Technology.
-I am interested in  designing, securing, and managing network systems that support modern communication technologies.
+I am Xiluva Nivea Makhuvele, a final-year student purisuing a Diploma in Communication Networks at the Cape Peninsula University of Technology, with a strong interest in  designing, securing, and managing network systems for modern communication environments.

 I have gained both practical and theorical knowldge in network security, IP addressing, and network configuration, and troubleshooting networks, and I have also worked with tools like Cisco Packet Tracer and platforms like AWS during my studies.
 I speak English, Xitsonga, Sepedi, and isiZulu and I am comfortable working both in a team and independently.